 A chi-square test was done to see if there were significant differences of opinion within each category regarding the culpability of the principal character in each story.
-Table 9 indicates that the differences in each category were all highly significant, thus indicating a uniformity of agreement among the males and among the females regarding the culpability and subsequent need for punishment of the principal characters in all three stories.
+The data indicates that the differences in each category were all highly significant, thus indicating a uniformity of agreement among the males and among the females regarding the culpability and subsequent need for punishment of the principal characters in all three stories.

 The questions in Area II were further designed to elicit punishments which the child would prescribe if any should be deemed necessary.
 Piaget had classified punishments as either retributive or reciprocal.
 The former are commonly to be found among young children while the latter are supposedly found among the more mature.
-7. 19.
-20 19
+The data in Tables 1, 2, and 3 include only the responses of the children who judged punishment to be necessary.
+These children were further asked to prescribed punishments they though appropriate.
+Their responses were classified according to retributive and reciprocal categories of Piaget.